alexiscodes21/survey-form/README.md

-This is a project for the freeCodeCamp Responsive Web Desgin certificate.
+This is a project for the freeCodeCamp Responsive Web Design certificate.